Weak convergence of Bayes estimators under general loss functions: Various types of differentiability

-The derivative with respect to $x$ becomes On the other hand taking the derivative with respect to $t$ at $t=t_0$ yields Recall that Assumption \ref{ThmA5_2} enables the dominated convergence theorem, c.f.
-Theorem~\ref{grad_ws}, so that we are allowed to interchange integral and derivative.
+On the other hand, taking the derivative with respect to $t$ at $t=t_0$ yields Recall that condition~\ref{ThmA5_2} enables the dominated convergence theorem, c.f.\ Theorem~\ref{grad_ws}, so we are allowed to interchange integral and derivative.
 This leads to